rafaski1/Big-Data-with-PySpark/README.md

 ### Collaborative-Filtering ###
 Collaborative filtering with PySpark (recommender system).
 Predicting which movies a user will like and getting movie recommendations to the user by using machine learnin algorythms.

+"""
+### ETL-Project ###
+Exploring ETL with pyspark.
+Extracting data from a text file, doing transformations with pyspark functions and loading it into AWS RDS with postgreSQL.